tylernix/tylernix.me/_posts/using-webauthn-to-secure-your-digital-life.md

   url: '/assets/blog/using-webauthn-to-secure-your-digital-life/webauthn-cover.png'
 ---

-# Using WebAuthn to secure your digital life
 Since ancient times, we have used passwords to grant access to privileged information.
 Guards allow access to buildings if correctly presented with a password.
 Soldiers exchange passwords and counterpasswords to correctly identity each other.
 Even 8-year old secret societies allow entry to magical tree forts after declaring the super-duper secret passphrase.
 And when computers were first invented, how did we decide how to secure them?
 Passwords!
 Because, well, that’s all we had.

 But if there is anything that we have learned since Robert Morris first started storing login passwords in a hashed form in the 1970s, it is that passwords are messy.
-They are [hard to remember]( ), [easily guessed](l), and [annoying if leaked]( ).
+They are [hard to remember]( https://www.digitalinformationworld.com/2019/12/new-password-study-finds-78-of-people-had-to-reset-a-password-they-forgot-in-past-90-days.html), [easily guessed](https://nordpass.com/most-common-passwords-list/), and [annoying if leaked]( https://www.pcmag.com/how-to/what-to-do-when-youve-been-hacked).

 ## We are getting better
 However, in recent years, we have become more clever in securing digital accounts past just passwords.
 The two most significant things you can do to make yourself more secure online:

-1. Use a [Password managers]( https://www.nytimes.com/wirecutter/blog/why-you-need-a-password-manager-yes-you/)  to create and store unique passwords for each of your accounts.
+1. Use a [Password manager]( https://www.nytimes.com/wirecutter/blog/why-you-need-a-password-manager-yes-you/) to create and store unique passwords for each of your accounts.
 2. Turn on [Multi-factor Authentication](https://auth0.com/blog/multifactor-authentication-mfa/) for all your highly sensitive accounts (like your bank and email).

 But passwords, those things you and I have to remember if we ever want to use anything on the internet a second time, are still at the heart of the login process.
 Your password is the single key that proves you are in fact you.
-If a hacker manages to steal it, they can fully impersonate you unless you are one of the  [28% of users using two-factor authentication.](https://duo.com/blog/state-of-the-auth-experiences-and-perceptions-of-multi-factor-authentication) Passwords are messy.
+If a hacker manages to steal it, they can fully impersonate you unless you are one of the  [28% of users using two-factor authentication.](https://duo.com/blog/state-of-the-auth-experiences-and-perceptions-of-multi-factor-authentication)

+Passwords are messy.

 ## How can WebAuthn help
-As of January 2021, all major browsers like Chrome, Edge, Firefox, and Safari now support the [Web Authentication API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) meaning ::we now have the ability to use Public Key Cryptography to register and authenticate users instead of passwords!:: You might be saying to yourself, “Public Key - what??”
+As of January 2021, all major browsers like Chrome, Edge, Firefox, and Safari now support the [Web Authentication API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) meaning <mark>we now have the ability to use Public Key Cryptography to register and authenticate users instead of passwords!</mark> You might be saying to yourself, “Public Key - what??”
 Don’t worry.
 You don’t need to understand the underlying technology to use WebAuthn.
 If that is you, you can skip to the next section.
 Otherwise, let’s dive into the details.

 Public key cryptography is a relatively old concept, but relatively new to user passwords.
 Ironically, it was invented in the 1970s around the same time our friend Robert Morris was starting to store hashed login passwords.
 Public key cryptography uses the concept of a key pair; a private key that is stored securely with the user, and a public key that can be shared with the server.
 These “keys” are long, random numbers that have a mathematical relationship with each other.
 This technique essentially became the cornerstone that [secures most of the modern internet](https://robertheaton.com/2014/03/27/how-does-https-actually-work/).
 However, its brilliance of shared secrets was never really applied to managing user passwords…until now!

 The Web Authentication API (also known as WebAuthn) is a [specification](https://www.w3.org/TR/webauthn/)  written by the World Wide Web Consortium (W3C) and The Fast IDentity Online Alliance, known as FIDO, with the participation of Google, Mozilla, Microsoft, Yubico, and others.
 WebAuthn allows users to authenticate with public key cryptography using one of two options:
 * **Roaming authenticators** — These are removable and cross-platform devices, like a [Yubikey](https://www.nytimes.com/wirecutter/reviews/best-security-keys/) that can be used on multiple devices.
 To authenticate with a roaming authenticator, you simply connect it to the device (through USB, NFC, or Bluetooth), provide proof of presence (e.g., touching it), and optionally an additional authentication factor like a PIN or fingerprint recognition.